13 Great New York City Movies And How To Watch Them

 When the Santa hired to headline the Macy’s Thanksgiving Day Parade shows up drunk, a man claiming to be the real Kris Kringle (Edmund Gwenn) takes his place and becomes an immediate sensation in the retailer’s flagship store, where he enchants children and adults alike who can’t help but fall under his spell.

-George Seaton’s 1947 Christmastime classic, Miracle on 34th Street, beautifully captures the mood of New York City in the height of the holiday season with its story, characters, and undeniable charm.
+George Seaton’s 1947 Christmastime classic, Miracle on 34th Street, beautifully captures the mood of New York City at the height of the holiday season with its story, characters, and undeniable charm.
 You could argue it's just an extended ad for Macy’s, but few Christmas movies use some of the Big Apple’s biggest institutions so well.

-Stream Miracle on 34th Street on HBO Max.
+Stream Miracle on 34th Street on Disney+.

 When Harry Met Sally...
 (1989)